How I increase visibility

 I help increase visibility of your product primarily through ad impressions.
 An impression occurs when someone loads a page where your ad is visible.
 In 2017, idratherbewriting.com had an average of 845,000 page views, or 2,300 page views a day.
 Impressions are tracked through Google Analytics.

 If you think about it, 2,300 is more people per day than people who attend a tech comm conference.
 The average page view time is 1:32 minutes.

 Ad space options and costs

 Different ad spaces are more visible than others.
-You can select 3 different spaces:
+You can select from several different spaces or services:

 The cost for each ad space is as follows: